microsoft/Industry-Links/scripts/modules/MsIndustryLinks/PUBLISHING.md

 # Publishing

 To make your Industry Link available to customers, create and publish an offer in Partner Center.
-Use the [MsIndustryLinks](README.md) module to package and create AppSource offers.
-Currently, only AppSource offers are supported.
+Use the [MsIndustryLinks](README.md) module to package and create offers.
+Currently, only AppSource and Azure Application offers are supported.

 ## Prerequisites